11 Normal Linear Models

 }

-.
-We then calculate the 1000 fitted values for each element of the new x (one value for each of the 1000 simulated regressions, Fig. 11.4), using matrix multiplication (%*%).
+Using lm + sim, we have to go through all 5 steps.
+So, we first define new x-values for which we would like to have the fitted values; 100 points across the range of x will produce smooth-looking lines when connected by line segments.
+We save these 100 new x-values within the tibble newdat.
+Then, we create a model matrix that contains these new x-values (newmodmat) using the function model.matrix.
+With this, we can easily calculate the 1000 fitted values for each element of the new x (one value for each of the 1000 simulated regressions, Fig. 11.4, e.g. at x=10, x=10.2, x=10.4, .. x=30), using matrix multiplication (%*%).
 We save these values in the matrix “fitmat”.
-Finally, we extract the 2.5% and 97.5% quantiles for each x-value from fitmat, and draw the lines for the lower and upper limits of the credible interval (Fig. 11.5).
+Finally, we extract the 2.5% and 97.5% quantiles for each x-value from fitmat, and plot the lines for the lower and upper limits of the compatibility interval (Fig. 11.5).

 newmodmat <- model.matrix( ~ x, data = newdat)